INTERNATIONAL URBAN DESIGN SUMMER WORKSHOPS IN LISBON

 • Useful information

-Mission
+Our Mission

-The University and the Workshop
+The Workshop

-Divided into three parts, the Workshops in Urban Design focus on walking as a fundamental way to experience the city, a method to understand its urban design, and a goal for livable and sustainable places.
-In the first part, participants are guided through quick observational studies in areas representing different historical periods and planning/design paradigms, such as the Alfama, Baixa, Rossio, Bairro Alto, Alvalade, and Parque das Nações.
-On Saturday there is an optional day-long visit to Sintra.
-Participants walk, observe, annotate, sketch, and analyze the urban qualities they experience.
-The second part is dedicated to the analysis of a specific neighborhood or project site, including meeting with local planners and community members.
-In the workshop’s third and final part, based on the previous two parts, participants develop an urban design development vision for intervention.
-Participants work in small interdisciplinary, international teams and are encouraged to came up with imaginative short and long terms proposals that may inspire local public, private, and community efforts.
+Divided into three parts, the workshop focuses on urban design as a tool for creating livable and sustainable places.
+In the first week, participants are guided through walking and observational studies in areas that represent different historical periods and planning/design paradigms, such as the Alfama, Baixa, Rossio, Bairro Alto, Alvalade, and Parque das Nações.
+We will also hear presentations by local experts, including on the project site.
+On Saturday there is an optional guided visit to Sintra.
+The second week is dedicated to assess the project site, meeting local planners and community members, and develop an urban design vision for the area.
+Participants work in small interdisciplinary, international teams to develop imaginative short and long terms proposals that may inspire local public, private, and community redevelopment efforts.

 The workshop is taught in English and offers a total of 80 contact-hours (field + studio) plus the optional day-long visit to Sintra.
 Participants receive a university certificate and 10 ECTS (European Credit Transfer System) credits.

-Principal Faculty
+Principal Faculty (2024 workshop)

 Picture